Kan Pesum Vaarthaigal: Plot

-Mahesh (Mirchi Senthil) is an unemployed man living in Thiruvarur who enjoys hanging out with his friends.
-His father (Livingston) is unhappy with his son's irresponsible lifestyle and attempts suicide.
-Mahesh then begins to search for a job, and with the help of his friend Appukutty (Aadukalam Murugadoss), finds a job in Singapore.
-He meets Janani (Iniya), who is a Singapore citizen, and attempts to marry her in order to obtain citizenship.
+Mahesh is an unemployed man living in Thiruvarur who enjoys hanging out with his friends.
+His father is unhappy with his son's irresponsible lifestyle and attempts suicide.
+Mahesh then begins to search for a job, and with the help of his friend Appukutty, finds a job in Singapore.
+He meets Janani, who is a Singapore citizen, and attempts to marry her in order to obtain citizenship.
 However, the truth is that Janani is not a Singapore citizen.